 EngageMedia is a non-profit media, technology and culture organisation.
-We use the power of video, the internet and free software technologies to create social and environmental change.
-We believe independent media and free and open technologies are fundamental to building the movements needed to challenge social injustice and environmental damage, as well as to provide and present solutions.
+EngageMedia uses the power of video, the Internet and open technologies to create social and environmental change.
+We harness old and new media to assist movements challenge social injustice and environmental damage, as well as to present solutions.

 Our work comprises the following key elements:

 - EngageMedia.org: an online video sharing site focused on social justice and environmental issues in the Asia-Pacific.
 Get uploading!

 - Open Technology: we support civil society and social change actors advocate for digital rights, and also produce open source software including the Plumi video sharing platform.